 - Administer surveys.
 That doesn’t mean going door to door with paper questionnaires.
 Rather, you can set up an online survey on your website or deliver it via email to get a sense of customers’ backgrounds and expectations.

 - Conduct ethnographic research.
 This entails observing your prospective customers and recording how they behave, though this can be far more time-consuming than giving a survey.

 - Conduct interviews and/or focus groups.
 Interviews and focus groups act as a happy medium between surveys and ethnographic research.
 By creating the opportunity for follow-up questions, real-time interviews provide more depth and detail than a survey with limited options.
-Of course, saying isn’t always the same as doing, which is what ethnographic methods excel at capturing.
+Of course, saying isn’t the same as doing, which is what ethnographic methods excel at capturing.

 - Use web analytics.
 If you’ve already got your website up and running, you can use web analytic tools like Google Analytics to get a sense of who your current users are.
 While this approach won’t reveal your users’ motives, it sheds light on your current customers’ demographics.
 Peaks and dips in usage can also give you a hint of what content performs best.

 Look for patterns and trends among your customers, and begin organizing this data into subgroups accordingly.
 What commonalities unite a certain customer subgroup?
 Perhaps it’s their demographic background, occupation, or another trait.